How to Hack any Android Device

 geolocate

-The geolocate commands allows you to locate the phone by retrieving the current lat-long using geolocation.
+geolocate commands allows you to locate the phone by retrieving the current lat-long using geolocation.

 wlan_geolocate